vadimsZinatulins/SimpleTaskManager/README.md

-# Documentation a little bit outdated!
 # Simple Task Manager

-Simple Task Manager library that manages asynchronous tasks which may also have some dependecies between them.
+This is a small library that manages tasks that run asynchronously.
+It also manages the dependecy between tasks as well as unpacking tasks (see examples bellow).

-## Usage
+# Usage

-### Initialization and shutdown
+## Initialization and shutdown

-Before runing any async task it is required it `initialize()` the `Scheduler` singleton first and `terminate()` at the end like so:
+Before runing any async task it is required it `initialize()` the `Scheduler` (*singleton* class) first and `terminate()` it at the end like so:

 ```cpp
 #include <SimpleTaskManager/Scheduler.h>